dhondta/python-tinyscript/docs/internals.md

 Modules can be loaded within a script/tool using the `load(module, optional)` function.
 If setting `optional` to `False` (the default) and the module does not exist, the name will be appended to the `__badimports__` list.

 Modules can also be reloaded using `reload` (this of `importlib` for Python 3, and the native one in Python 2 as it does not exist in `importlib` for Python 2).

+!!! note "Improvements to `code`"

+    Formerly a set of [helper functions](helpers.md), the followings have been attached to the `code` module, which is now preimported.

+    Code can be monkey-patched at runtime using multiple functions, depending on what should be patched and how.
+Note that some of the functions rely on the [`patchy`](https://github.com/adamchainz/patchy) module.

+    - `add_line`, `add_lines`, `insert_line`, `insert_line`: it allows to add line(s) at specific indices (starting from 0), before or after (using `after=True`).
+    - `delete_line`, `delete_lines`, `remove_line`, `remove_lines`: it allows to delete line(s) by index (starting from 0).
+    - `patch`: alias for `patchy.patch`, taking a function and a patch file's text as arguments.
+    - `replace`: wrapper for `patchy.replace`, handling multiple replacements at a time, either replacing whole function (like in original `replace`) or only parts of the code.
+    - `replace_lines`: for replacing specific lines in the code of a given function, specifying replacements as pairs of line index (starting from 0) and replacement text.
+    - `restore`: for restoring a function to its original code.
+    - `revert`: for reverting code to a previous version (up to 3 previous versions).
+    - `source`: for getting function's source code (shortcut for `patchy.api._get_source`).
+    - `unpatch`: alias for `patchy.unpatch`, taking a function and a previous patch file's text as arguments in order to revert the function to its previous version.

+    A context manager is also available:

+    - `Patch`: alias for `patchy.temp_patch`, taking a function in argument and a patch ; it patches the function in the context of the open code block and then restores the function at the end of this block.

 !!! note "Improvements to `hashlib`"